2025-2026 Catalog 2025-2026 Catalog |

 Ethical Reasoning and Action

-Reasoning about right and wrong human conduct.
+Ethical reasoning is about right and wrong human conduct.
 It requires students to be able to assess their own ethical values and the social context of problems, recognize ethical issues in a variety of settings, think about how different ethical perspectives might be applied to ethical dilemmas, and consider the ramifications of alternative actions.
 Students’ ethical self-identity evolves as they practice ethical decision-making skills and learn how to describe and analyze positions on ethical issues.

 Application